graphcore/examples/nlp/t5/popxl/README.md

 Using this transform, gradients produced in a loop are progressively accumulated instead of being saved and then summed all at the end.
 In this way, memory is saved because only the accumulated result needs to be live for the whole loop duration.

-You can look at the `create_encoder_block_graph` function in `finetuning.py` and to the attention layer in `modelling/attention.py` to understand how this is implemented in practice.
+You can look at the `create_t5_block_graph` function in `graphs/encoder_decoder.py` and to the attention layer in `modelling/attention.py` to understand how this is implemented in practice.

 ### Finetuning code details <a name="code_details"></a>